demireal/demireal.github.io/_pages/publications.md

 Hey :) I am a PhD student at [MIT CSAIL](https://www.csail.mit.edu) advised by [David Sontag](http://clinicalml.org) and an [EWSC](https://www.ericandwendyschmidtcenter.org) PhD fellow at the Broad Institute of MIT and Harvard.

-(Doing a research internship at Apple and will be located in Seattle for Summer'25!)
+(Currently doing a research internship at Apple and will be located in Seattle for Summer'25!)

-Paris AI4Health Summer School [Causal Inference Hands On Session](https://colab.research.google.com/drive/1qHPv_nHDqhzxx87GHVP5hIun_KDsdQiw?usp=sharing)  -- In case it does not work for some reason, <a href="https://raw.githubusercontent.com/demireal/demireal.github.io/refs/heads/master/causal_inf_practical_session.ipynb" download>Direct Download Link</a>
+Paris AI4Health Summer School [Causal Inference Hands On Session](https://colab.research.google.com/drive/1qHPv_nHDqhzxx87GHVP5hIun_KDsdQiw?usp=sharing)  -- In case it does not work for some reason, [Direct Download Link](../causal_inf_practical_session.ipynb)

 ## Preprint